Deploying to the App Store

 You can also choose the View > Archives... menu item to see archives that have been created previously.

-Xcode will automatically show archives created in Xamarin Studio.
+Xcode will automatically show archives created in Visual Studio for Mac.

 Start Xcode and choose Window > Organizer:

-Switch to the Archives tab and select the archive that was created with Xamarin Studio:
+Switch to the Archives tab and select the archive that was created with Visual Studio for Mac:

 Optionally Validate... the archive, then choose Submit... to upload the app to iTunes Connect.